how do i write an affidavit how do i write an affidavit

 Notarization and Legal Considerations

 Notarization authenticates the affidavit, making it legally binding.
-The affiant must appear before a notary public, who verifies their identity and witness the signing.
+The affiant must appear before a notary public, who verifies their identity and witnesses the signing.
 Notaries ensure the affiant understands the affidavit’s contents and willingly swears its truth under oath.
 Legal stipulations may vary but generally require the notary’s seal and signature.

 Reviewing for Accuracy